 Professor Miller is the recipient of grants from the Andrew W. Mellon Foundation (2012, 2001), the Schomburg Center for Research in Black Culture (2004), and Woodrow Wilson National Fellowship Foundation (2004).
 She served as a Term Fellow at Institute for Research in African American Studies, Columbia University (2011-13).
 She was the recipent of the Gladys Brooks Junior Faculty Excellence in Teaching Award, Barnard College (2008).

 She is currently at work on a new project:

-Blackness, Swedish Style: Race, Diaspora, and Belonging in Contemporary Sweden.
-A multi-genre investigation of multiculturalism, integration, and Afro-Swedishness in relation to Black European Studies and theories of diaspora and diasporic belonging.
+Blackness, Swedish Style: Race, Diaspora, and Belonging in Contemporary Sweden, which is a multi-genre investigation of multiculturalism, integration, and Afro-Swedishness in relation to Black European Studies and theories of diaspora and diasporic belonging.
 Documenting and theorizing the emergence of “blackness” in a place that has no obvious or well-developed colonial or imperial history, Blackness Swedish Style thinks differently about “diaspora” and the identities that emerge from it.
 Investigating connections and disconnections between Europe, Sweden and its African Diaspora, as well as among AfroSwedes themselves, this book is a diverse volume consisting of theory, ethnography, memoir, (oral) history, and contemporary cultural criticism. *Supported by a Andrew W. Mellon New Directions Grant, 2012-2015.*

 African-American literature and cultural studies